kangpeilun/VastGaussian/README.md

 - [x] ~~Decoupled Appearance Modeling is implemented~~

+- [x] ~~Fixed high RAM and VRAM usage issues, it is now possible to train the first few iteration on a 12GB GPU and 32GB of RAM~~

 - [x] ~~Fix Decoupled Appearance Modeling that didn't work well~~

 - [x] ~~Seamless Merging is implemented~~